Proper Storage, Handling, and Shipping of Influenza Vaccine

-Proper Storage, Handling, and Shipping of Influenza Vaccine (PDF: 58KB/2 pages)
+Proper Storage, Handling, and Shipping of Influenza Vaccine (PDF: 52KB/2 pages)

 Guidelines for protecting influenza vaccine from storage and handling mishaps

-- The correct storage unit helps to assure proper storage.
-Research has shown the dormitory style units with one exterior door are not appropriate for vaccine storage 'under any circumstances.'
-The preferred unit is a freezer-less refrigerator and a separate freezer.
+- Research has shown dormitory style units with one exterior door are not appropriate for vaccine storage under any circumstances.
+The preferred unit is a stand-alone refrigerator and a separate freezer.

 - Store all influenza vaccine in the refrigerator at 35° to 46°F (2° to 8°C).
 Aim for 40°F (4°C).

 - Never expose influenza vaccine to temperatures 32°F (0°C) or less.

 - Store vaccine on the middle shelves and two to three inches from the walls of the refrigerator.

 - Don’t store vaccine on the top shelf or floor of the refrigerator.

 - Keep vaccine away from the cold air vent in the refrigerator compartment.

 - Never store vaccine in the refrigerator door or drawers.